brunorijsman/dske-python/docs/dske-protocol.md

 [draft-mwag-dske-02](https://datatracker.ietf.org/doc/draft-mwag-dske/02/)
 and the DSKE protocol as implemented in this repository.

+### Share generation and authentication scheme

+The arXiv paper contains a very detailed detailed and mathematical description of exact algorithm for generating the shares and for generating the authentication signature.
+The draft contains a shorter description.
+In both cases, we found the description complex and difficult to follow.
+We are not sure that our implementation matches the paper and the draft exactly.
+Once the project is more mature, we will attempt to contact the authors of the paper and draft to validate our implementation's correctness.

 ### REST message encoding

 The IETF draft describes the DSKE protocol only at a high level of abstraction and does specify the